-The report presents the draft Treasury Management Annual Report 2019/20 for recommendation for approval to Council (attached as Appendix 1).
+The report presents the Treasury Management Annual Report 2020/21 for Member approval.

-As required by the Council's Financial Procedure Rules, the Annual Report was reviewed by Audit Committee on 23rd July 2020 and will be presented to Council on 20th October 2020 subject to Cabinet recommendation for approval.
+The Treasury Management Annual Report 2020/21 is attached as Appendix 1.
+As required by the Council's Financial Procedure Rules, this Annual Report was reviewed by the Governance and Audit Committee on 28th July 2021 and Cabinet on 21st September 2021.